 Northwoods Field Station

-Hiram College's Hiawatha Campus is located in Michigan's Upper Peninsula.
+Hiram College's Northwoods Field Station is located in Michigan's Upper Peninsula.
 Built by a group of Hiram students and faculty in the 1970s, this rustic camp is in the Hiawatha National Forest, just minutes from Lake Superior.

 It is an ideal location to develop a strong sense of community and interdependence, qualities that are essential to making visits to Northwoods successful.
 The camp is a unique place to live and learn.

 Location: The camp is on the shore of Cherry Lake, is surrounded by 100,000 acres of National Forest wilderness, meadows, bogs, rivers and more than a dozen other undeveloped lakes, all within a two-mile hike.